merqube/merqube-client-lib/examples/tr_decrement/DecrementDemo.md

 ## Accessing the decrement

 Exactly like the above, you can either:
-1. You can use the daily emails (and the email that was sent upon creation with the historical return)
+1. You can use the daily emails
-1. Visit the website at `https://merqube.com/index/Demo_LVMH_Decrement_Index`, replacing with your index name:
+1. Visit the website at
+1. Use the API directly (the metric for this index is `total_return`)
 1. You can use this client library:

 ```python